Germany–India relations: Historic relations

 A Sikh soldier (of the 4th Division (the Red Eagles) of the Indian Army, attached to the British Fifth Army in Italy) holding a captured swastika flag after the surrender of Nazi German forces in Italy.
 Behind him, fascist inscriptions on the mural says VIVA IL DUCE, "Long live the Duke" (Benito Mussolini).
 Photo circa May 1945.

-In 1407 CE, Romani people, who are of Indian origin were recorded living in Germany; within ten years they are expelled.
+In 1407 CE, Romani people, believed to be of Indian origin, were recorded living in Germany; within ten years they are expelled.

 In the 19th and early 20th centuries, several German scholars made significant contributions to the exploration of Indian culture and the study of Sanskrit, working on the foundations laid by people like Heinrich Roth and Johann Ernst Hanxleden.

 One of the most prominent figures was Max Müller (1823–1900), a German philologist and Orientalist.
 He edited the 50-volume series Sacred Books of the East, bringing Indian and eastern texts to a western audience.
 Franz Bopp made groupbreaking contributions to Indo-European studies.
 Other important 19th century German Indologists where Albrecht Weber, Hermann Oldenberg, Friedrich Schlegel and Georg Bühler.
 Indology became an important academic discipline in German universities, and Indian thought had its influences on German philosophy, with Indomania developing in some circles.

 During World War I, India was ruled as an empire by the British monarch as the Emperor of India.
 Consequently, the Indian Army was ordered to contribute soldiers to the Allied war effort, including on the Western Front.
 Pro-independence activists within the colonial armies sought German assistance in procuring India's freedom, resulting in the Hindu–German Conspiracy during World War I.

 During World War II, the Allied war effort mobilized 2.5 million volunteer troops from India.
-Subhas Chandra Bose, a prominent Indian independence activist, made a determined effort to obtain India's independence from Britain by seeking military assistance from the Axis powers.
+The Indian Congress Party supported the British declaration of war on Germany in September 1939.
+Subhas Chandra Bose, a prominent Indian independence activist, refused to accept cooperation with the British government and made a determined effort to obtain India's independence from Britain by seeking military assistance from the Axis powers.
 The Indische Legion was formed to serve as a liberation force for India and was principally made up of Indian PoWs and expatriates in Europe.
+After India became independent in 1947, Germany was considered an enemy state under Indian law.
+On March 7, 1951, this situation came to an end, as the government of India and the government of West Germany established diplomatic relations.

 The book Mein Kampf by Nazi leader Adolf Hitler has remained popular in India even in the 21st century.
 Some early Hindu nationalists saw Fascism as an inspiration.